keymanapp/help.keyman.com/developer/language/guide/glossary.md

 The Keyman keyboard programming language is a language designed around transforming inputs to outputs, through rules rather than through static tables.
 Please refer to the [overview of the Keyman language](overview).

 ### Lexical Model
-Lexical Model is a wordlist and a set of rules of how the word is interpreted.
+A wordlist and a set of rules of how the word is interpreted.
 The way your keyboard knows how to suggest predictions and corrections for your language is through its lexical model.
 [Visit the Lexical Model page](../../current-version/guides/lexical-models/intro/#toc-what-is-a-lexical-model-).

 ## M {#m-glossary}

 ### Mnemonic Keyboard Layout
 In a mnemonic keyboard layout keys are identified by the character it prints out.
 For example, the key that prints out the character **'z'**:

-* on a US English Keyboard, **'z'** is printed out by pressing K_Z (labeled 'Z' : the leftmost character key on the bottom row)
+* On a US English Keyboard, **'z'** is printed out by pressing K_Z (labeled 'Z' : the leftmost character key on the bottom row)
-* on a German Keyboard, **'z'** is printed out by pressing K_Y (labeled 'Z' : a key somewhat in the middle of the first row)
+* On a German Keyboard, **'z'** is printed out by pressing K_Y (labeled 'Z' : a key somewhat in the middle of the first row)
-* on a French Keyboard, **'z'** is printed out by pressing K_W (labeled 'Z' : the second key to the left of the first row)
+* On a French Keyboard, **'z'** is printed out by pressing K_W (labeled 'Z' : the second key to the left of the first row)

 If we, for example, specified a Keyboard rule in Keyman Developer for a US layout (`+ K_Z  >  'z'`) and used that mnemonic layout with a German physical keyboard for key K_Y (where the keycap is labeled 'Z'), still a **'z'** will be printed out.